nattadasu/genv/README.md

     "$HOME/.functions"
 ]
 ```
-On shells that do not have native array support for environment variables, `genv` will join the array with the OS-specific path separator (`:` on Unix-like systems, `;` on Windows).
+On shells that do not have native array support for environment variables,
+`genv` will try to join the array with the OS-specific path separator
+(`:` on Unix-like systems, `;` on Windows).

 ### Variable References

 Reference other variables using the `$NAME` or `${NAME}` syntax.
+Variables
-Variables are automatically sorted by dependencies (topological sort).
+are automatically sorted by dependencies (topological sort).

 ```toml
 # Reference system variables like $HOME